pierremolinaro/acan2517/README.md

 ### Compatibility with the other ACAN libraries

-This library is fully compatible with the Teensy 3.x ACAN library [https://github.com/pierremolinaro/acan](), ACAN 2515 library [https://github.com/pierremolinaro/acan2515](), it uses a very similar API and the same `CANMessage` class for handling messages.
+This library is fully compatible with the Teensy 3.x ACAN library [https://github.com/pierremolinaro/acan](), ACAN2515 library [https://github.com/pierremolinaro/acan2515](), and the ACAN2517FD library [https://github.com/pierremolinaro/acan2517](), it uses a very similar API and the same `CANMessage` class for handling messages.

 ### ACAN2517 library description
 ACAN2517 is a driver for the MCP2517FD CAN Controller, in CAN 2.0B mode.
 It runs on any Arduino compatible board.

-> The ACAN2517FD library handles the MCP2517FD CAN Controller, in CANFD mode.
+> The ACAN2517FD library handles the MCP2517FD CAN Controller, in CAN FD mode.

 The library supports the 4MHz, 20 MHz and 40 MHz oscillator clock.